miroslav-valsorim/Django-Alfa-Romeo-Web-App/README.md

 7. Shopping Cart / Checkout page:
 	- The added items from Store, show up here, where you can add, remove them, displays full order details.
 	- Checkout Pages Require Names and Adress Info.
-	- Paymen handlet with PayPal.
+	- Paymen handled with PayPal.
 After successful payment you return to website where it tells you the payment was successful.
+	- TODO: Hanlde better successful and unsuccessful payments. (more info shared on checkout view)

 ![ShoppingPage](screenshots/Screenshot_Shopping_Cart.png)